rm511130/maze.c/README.md

 # maze.c
-Program in C to create a maze that is n x m in size
+Program in C to create a maze that is n x m in size where n and m are odd numbers.

 # compile: